sethadam1/essential-mac-apps/README.md

 OpenAI's revolutionary AI assistant that can help with writing, coding, analysis, and creative tasks through natural conversation, now available as a native Mac app.

 ### [Fmail3](https://fmail3.com/)💰
-A modern, privacy-focused email client designed for Mac that offers a clean interface, powerful search capabilities, and advanced email management features.
+If you're a user of Fastmail - which I think you should be, even if you use a Gmail address - this is a modern, privacy-focused email client designed for Mac that offers a clean interface to the Fastmail website, which preserves all of the Fmail features, utilizies JMAP for secure email exchange, and looks beautiful.

 ### [Slack](https://slack.com/)
 A powerful team collaboration platform that brings all your communication together in organized channels, direct messages, and integrated workflows for seamless teamwork.